 Thank you for your interest in the James H. Quillen VA Medical Center's Pre-doctoral Psychology Internship at Mountain Home (Johnson City), TN!
-We are located in the beautiful Appalachian Highlands, where hospitality is a prime directive.
+We are located in the beautiful Appalachian Highlands, where we have built an intentional culture of work-life balance that includes staff and interns from all walks of life.

 We are proud that 7 former interns or practicum students from our program are now permanent staff members; many of them serve as clinical supervisors.